 We recover seconds and ugly produce and process them into bone broth, soup stock, stuffings, muffins and dehydrates that we donate into the community.

-We work with our partners collaboratively to create educational opportunities based on reciprocity to become part of the sustainable culinary world.
+We work collaboratively to create educational opportunities based on reciprocity to become part of the sustainable culinary world.